 SJJPA is in the process of a significant optimization and expansion effort of the San Joaquins Service.
 SJJPA is pursuing a significant increase in the frequency of the San Joaquins between Sacramento and the San Joaquin Valley.
 This aggressive program is needed to serve existing market demand (to capture a larger share of the business and leisure travel market to/from Sacramento) and to enable the San Joaquins to provide better connectivity to the HSR infrastructure under construction in the San Joaquin Valley.
-The most immediate priority for expansion of service is the implementation of the 8th and 9th Daily Round-Trips.
+The most immediate priority for the expansion of service is the implementation of the 8th and 9th Daily Round-Trips.
 Details about capital improvements associated with the 8th and 9th Daily Round-Trips can be found in Chapter 5, along with information on the joint SJJPA/San Joaquin Regional Rail Commission (SJRRC) 2018 Transit and Intercity Rail Capital Program (TIRCP) grant application, which was successful in funding this expansion of service.

 SJJPA introduced a new schedule in Spring 2019 which returned the San Joaquins to full-corridor service for 7 daily round-trips and initiated a "slotted" schedule and distributed pad-time for improved on-time performance.
 In terms of optimizing operations, the slotted schedule SJJPA developed for Spring 2019 is based on a bi-hourly pulse system, providing statewide connectivity and consistent service frequency throughout the day.
-The pulse approach not only allows for improved service, but is also more effective operationally and makes better use of infrastructure investments.
+The pulse approach not only allows for improved service but is also more effective operationally and makes better use of infrastructure investments.
 The schedule results in a fixed interval between trains, and symmetrical northbound and southbound operations that reduce the number of locations needed for passenger-on-passenger train meets.
 BNSF simulations show high on-time performance with this schedule.

 Due to the COVID-19 pandemic, San Joaquins service was reduced from 7 daily round-trips to 4 daily round-trips.
 As of October 22, 2021, the San Joaquins are operating 6 daily round-trips.
-The 7th daily round-trip is anticipated to be reintroduced in the first half of FY22/23.
-The COVID-19 services changes put SJJPA's previous plans for increased service speeds and reductions in operating time on hold while the service build backs ridership and revenue.
+The 7th daily round-trip is anticipated to be reintroduced in the fall of 2023.
+The reintroduction of the 7th round-trip is a restoration of pre-pandemic service levels and not considered start of new/expanded service.
+The COVID-19 service changes put SJJPA's previous plans for increased service speeds and reductions in operating time on hold while the service builds back ridership and revenue.
 SJJPA plans to continue to advance efforts to reduce trip times and improve on-time performance once the San Joaquins can be restored to the pre-Covid service levels.